The Premiere (The Naked Brothers Band)

-"The Premiere" is the 10th and 11th episodes of the third season of the television series The Naked Brothers Band which premiered on April 11, 2009 on Nickelodeon.
-The episode is in the format of a rockumentary-mockumentary musical episode.
+"The Premiere" is the tenth and eleventh episodes of the third season of the television series The Naked Brothers Band, which aired as a television movie on Nickelodeon on April 11, 2009, and is currently available to stream on Paramount+ and Amazon Prime Video.

+The TV movie episode is in the format of a rock-mockumentary.
+The Premiere is directed by Jonathan Judge, and written by Michael Rubiner, Bob Mittenthal, and Polly Draper, who also serves as showrunner and is the mother to the show's stars Nat Wolff and Alex Wolff, the lead singer-songwriter and drummer, respectively.

 The premise of "The Premiere" is that The Naked Brothers Band Musical Mystery Movie premieres.
-It also features guest appearances by Victoria Justice from Zoey 101.
+It also features a guest appearance by Victoria Justice from Zoey 101.

 Plot

 Everything is finally finished for the premiere of The Naked Brothers Band "Musical Mystery Movie".
 Now the band has to go through the press release and the red carpet!
 Nat, hearing about Rosalina wanting to be back in the band, has to decide, along with the rest of the band, whether to keep their new bass player, Kristina, or agree to let Rosalina back in the band.
 The director that Cooper replaced is still out to get revenge on the Naked Brothers band for firing him as a director.

 Plus, the publicist for the movie tells the band that each of them need to bring a date to the premiere with them.
 Alex thinks his hair can tell the future if you ask it a question, but in reality, can it?
 Who will Nat choose?
 Rosalina the love of his life?
 Or Kristina the girl who was inspired by his music?
 Plus, what about his date?
 So he picks all of them.
 He ends up with all his girl fans as dates along with Rosalina, Victoria Justice, and Kristina.
 He arrives at the premiere in an ice cream truck.

 On the red carpet, Nat shouts out to Victoria Justice that he's available.
 Nat tells Rosalina he loves her leaving her confused and then he kisses Kristina after she accidentally spills ice cream on his tuxedo.
 The film ends with the band performing "Just a Girl I Know".